Myanmar generals shut down internet as thousands protest coup

 Monitoring group NetBlocks Internet Observatory reported a “national-scale internet blackout”, saying on Twitter that connectivity had fallen to 54% of ordinary levels.
 Witnesses reported a shutdown of mobile data services and wifi.

 The junta did not respond to requests for comment.
-It has tried to silence dissent by temporarily blocking Facebook and extended a social media crackdown to Twitter and Instagram on Saturday.
+It extended a social media crackdown to Twitter and Instagram after seeking to silence dissent by temporarily blocking Facebook, which counts half of the population as users.

-Norwegian mobile phone company Telenor Asa said authorities had ordered internet providers to deny access to Twitter and Instagram “until further notice”.
+Norwegian mobile network provider Telenor ASA said authorities had ordered all mobile operators to temporarily shut down the data network, although voice and SMS services remained open.

-Many had sidestepped the ban on sites such as Facebook by using virtual private networks to conceal their locations, but the more general disruption to mobile data services would severely limit access to independent news and information.
+Many activists had sidestepped the Facebook ban by using virtual private networks to conceal their locations, but the more general internet disruption will severely limit their ability to organise and access independent news and information.

-“Internet already down but we will not stop raising our voice,” wrote a Twitter user with the handle Maw Htun Aung.
-“Let’s fight peacefully for democracy and freedom.
-Let’s fight until the last minute for our future.”

-Myanmar civil society organisations appealed to internet providers and mobile networks to challenge the junta’s orders blocking internet access.
+Myanmar civil society organisations appealed to internet providers and mobile networks to resist the junta’s orders, saying in joint statement they were “essentially legitimising the military’s authority”.

-“By complying with their directives, your companies are essentially legitimising the military’s authority, despite international condemnation of this very body,” a coalition of groups said in a statement.

-Telenor said before the internet shutdown it was legally obliged to follow the order to block some social media, but “highlighted the directive’s contradiction with international human rights law.”
+Telenor said it had stressed to the authorities that access to telecom services should be maintained.
+However it added it was bound by local law and its first priority was the safety of its local workers.

+“We deeply regret the impact the shutdown has on the people in Myanmar,” it said in a statement.

 The junta announced a one-year state of emergency and has promised to hand over power after new elections, without giving a timeframe.